Theodo-UK/OmniLog/sdk-python/README.md

    ```

 2. Writing Tests: Create test files in the test directory, e.g., test/send_to_db.test.py, and write your tests using pytest.

+### Running CI locally
+Run `source local_ci.sh` to run the same CI checks as in the pipeline before pushing your code.

 ### Configuring PyPI User